Primary and Secondary Markets for U.S. Treasury Securities

 Although Treasury securities trading is the most active and liquid market, less than 200 recent issues constitute most of the trading activity.
 The most recent issues of a given maturity are called on-the-run securities, in contrast to the older, much more numerous, but less actively traded off-the-run securities.

-When-issued securities are securities that have been announced for auction, but have not been issued yet.
+When-issued securities are securities announced for auction, but not yet issued .
 Dealers often take orders for when-issued securities to gauge the yield of the new issues and to be able to bid with lesser risk.
 Although most trades for Treasuries settle the following day, when-issued securities settle on the day of issue.

 There is a convention to how the prices of Treasuries are quoted.